What to do in São Paulo

 Arrival to São Paulo will predominantly be by long haul flight, arriving into Guarulhos International (code GRU), whose official name is Governador André Franco Montoro.
 São Paulo also has a smaller domestic/short haul airport called Congonhas (CGH).
-From Guarulhos you will have 3 (three) options to get to downtown São Paulo: pre-paid taxi, bus and Uber.
+From Guarulhos you will have several options to get to downtown São Paulo.

 EMTU (Airport Bus Service) provides buses departing from Guarulhos airport to Congonhas airport, Praça da República (city downtown), Tietê and Barra Funda bus terminals, Paulista and Augusta hotel circuit and Tatuapé subway station.
 The ticket costs between R$ 42 and R$ 43,70 reais and you can check the timetable and route time at the company website.
 They have sales booths at terminals 1 and 2 that work from 6:10 am to 11:10 pm (at terminal 1) and 24/7 (at terminal 2).

 Guarucoop is the taxi driver cooperative that holds concession and operates with exclusivity at the airport.
 They have booths outside the landing terminals of the airport, work with fixed prices and accept all credit cards or money.
 The service works 24 hours a day and they offer bilingual receptionists and drivers.
 From the airport to downtown São Paulo you will spend around R$ 200 reais on an approximately 60-minute drive.

 Uber has 4 different meeting places, all of them outside the airport:

 - Terminal 1, next to check in A. When outside, look for the Uber plate next to the second car row;

 - Terminal 2, next to check in C;

 - Terminal 2, next do check in D, on the second floor (boarding floor);